 In the heart of the granitic Seychelles island of Praslin lies an ecological wonder known as the Vallée de Mai Nature Reserve.
-Discover rare, endemic species at this magical UNESCO World Heritage site.

 Vallée de Mai is an incredible palm forest located in Praslin, Seychelles.
 Its beauty and biodiversity has attracted international renown for centuries and was once described as the true ‘Garden of Eden’ by General Charles Gordon.
-Today, it serves as the best example of Seychelles islands endemic palm forests and is a sanctuary for the endangered coco de mer palm, which produces the largest seed in the world.

-- Vallée de Mai Entrance Fee: 350 SCR
+- Vallée de Mai Entrance Fee: 450 SCR

-- Timings & Opening Hours: 9 AM - 5:30 PM - visits are limited to one hour.
+- Timings & Opening Hours: 8 am - 5:30 pm - visits are limited to one hour.

-Ticket purchases help support the Seychelles' UNESCO World Heritage Sites, including 20% for the Seychelles Islands Foundation Management, 30% for Vallée de Mai and coco de mer management, and the remainder 50% goes towards the Aldabra Atoll.
+- Ticket purchases help support the Seychelles' UNESCO World Heritage Sites, including 20% for the Seychelles Islands Foundation Management, 30% for Vallée de Mai and coco de Mer management, and the remainder 50% goes towards the Aldabra Atoll.

 Where is Vallée de Mai on Praslin?

 Vallée de Mai is located right in the heart of Praslin Island in the Seychelles, within the Praslin National Park.
-Additionally, the entrance is very accessible as it is right off the main road that connects Grand Anse beach to the eastern side (ferry side).
+Additionally, the entrance is very accessible as it is right off the main road that connects Grand Anse Beach to the eastern side (ferry side).

-How to Get Here
+How to Get to the Reserve

 Of course, if you're not already on the island, you'll first need to get to Praslin.

-Alternatively, you could arrange a taxi to the Nature Reserve from your hotel.
+Alternatively, you could arrange a taxi to the Nature Reserve from your hotel in Praslin.
 There is a parking space on the opposite side of the road from the entrance, where you can occasionally find taxis heading back.
-Taxis are metered in the Seychelles, so the price will depend on the distance from your hotel.

 Is there a bus to Vallée de Mai?